yeslogic/prince-docs/docs/prince-networking.md

 Prince can also disable downloading multiple HTTP resources at once with the [`--no-parallel-downloads`](command-line.md#cl-no-parallel-downloads) command-line option.

+### Custom HTTP headers

 In extreme cases, a custom user-agent string can be passed to Prince with the [`--user-agent`](command-line.md#cl-user-agent) command-line option in order to circumvent user-agent-sniffing that leads to undesired results, degrading the PDF output.

+Other custom HTTP headers can be sent to the server with the command-line option [`--http-header`](command-line.md#cl-http-header).
+To send multiple custom headers, use the option multiple times.
+Note that headers already sent by Prince can be overridden by this command-line option, but cannot be removed.

-Please be aware that there can be unforseen side-effects when pretending to be somebody else on the web.
+<p className="note">Please be aware that there can be unforseen side-effects when manipulating HTTP headers, including the User-Agent header.</p>